vmari/CronBundle/README.md

 1. Download CrontabBundle using composer
 2. Enable the Bundle
-3. Configure your application's events
-4. Configure the CrontabBundle
-5. Update your database schema
+3. Update your database schema

 ### Step 1: Download CrontabBundle using composer